Llygoden Pengrwn y Dŵr. Arvicola amphibius

-They have a long breeding season, from March to October, and can have 2-5 litters of 2-8 pups every year, born naked and blind in underground nests woven from grasses and reeds.
-Pups leave their mother after only a month, and spring-born pups sometimes breed later that year in the autumn.
+They breed from March to October, having 2-5 litters of 2-8 pups every year, born in underground nests woven from grasses and reeds.
 Most water voles do not survive for more than two winters, and they need to eat 80% of their body weight every day, including over winter as they do not hibernate.
-Their diet consists almost entirely of grasses, sedges and rushes, supplemented with tree bark and fruit in the colder months, and, very rarely, insects.
+Their diet consists of grasses, sedges and rushes, supplemented with tree bark and fruit in the colder months, and, very rarely, insects.

 For many people, water voles will forever be associated with wise and kindly Ratty from Kenneth Grahame’s children’s book The Wind in the Willows.

 Status at Cambrian Wildwood: Absent at the moment.